marcopeg/marcopeg.github.io/content/posts/2019/never-interrupt.md

 In that case you are probably defending your point of view, and your partner is working hard to make her point.

-As long each of you is only busy defending their point, there is hardly going to be a winner or a looser.
+As long each of you is only busy defending your point, there is hardly going to be a winner or a loser.
 **You guys are just stalling**, and you can maybe win just by weary out the other guy.

 This is very tiresome and inefficient.
-But the good news is that by listening carefully you can **outwit your oppent by questining on her own points**.
+But the good news is that by listening carefully you can **outwit your opponent by questioning on her own points**.

 ## Questions are Key

-There are no ways you can convince me that the Earth is a big ball, when I'm steady on my ideas that it's flat and a big wall made of ice circle it to protect us.
+There are no ways you can convince me that the Earth is a big ball, when I'm steady on my idea that it's flat and a big wall made of ice circle it to protect us.
 No way.

 Mark Twain used to say: "Never argue with an idiot.
 They will drag you down to their